-A larger concern focuses in two areas.
-When one lives with an animal there will be more intense exposure, and you may develop symptoms that are not adequately controlled with any oral antihistamine.
-In fact, most severe animal-allergic people often require more than one daily medication, and this usually includes a nasal steroid and an eye drop.
-And while use of these medications on a daily basis is quite safe, we do not have data on safety for long-term, e.g., 20+ years, of daily use.
+However, when a patient lives with an animal, their exposure to the allergen is more intense.
+As a result, they may develop symptoms that are not adequately controlled with any oral antihistamine.
+In fact, most severely animal-allergic people often require more than one daily medication, and this usually includes a nasal steroid and an eye drop.
+While use of these medications on a daily basis is quite safe, we do not have data on safety for long-term (e.g., 20+ years) of daily use.

-If you are interested in having a dog, I would recommend that you consult an allergist and consider starting on a course of allergen immunotherapy (allergy injections) to reduce your sensitivity to dog dander.
+If you are interested in having a dog, consult your allergist and consider starting on a course of allergen immunotherapy (allergy injections) to reduce your sensitivity to dog dander.
 This is the only form of preventative and long-term control medical treatment available.
 In addition, a dog-allergen-minimizing home environment would be helpful.
-Presuming you would have an inside dog, measures could include hard surface flooring, leather furniture, a bedroom that is “off-limits” to the dog, and use of HEPA devices (vacuums and air cleaners).
+Presuming you would have an inside dog, this might include hard surface flooring, leather furniture, a bedroom that is off-limits to the dog, and use of HEPA devices (vacuums and air cleaners).